Bobcatou/broken-link-checker/readme.txt

 **Other Credits**

-This plugin uses one or more icons from the beautiful ["Silk" icon set](http://www.famfamfam.com/lab/icons/silk/).
+This plugin uses some icons from the [Font Awesome icon font](http://fortawesome.github.io/Font-Awesome/).
+Font Awesome is licensed under SIL OFL 1.1.

 == Installation ==